elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 #### Deployments
 A deployment is a collection of other objects in the hierarchy, such as replicasets

+#### Deployment Strategy
+Rolling update is the default deployment strategy, where replicas are taken down and replaced one by one.

 ### Commands - Basic
 ```bash
 kubectl get all